liehendr/xadf/README.md

 1. BRANCH is the git branch of your liking from your configuration.
    If BRANCH is not specified, defaults to 'trunk'

 If you are using this method of installing `xadf`, the only reference to my repository is just hardcoded in `xadf` file itself.
-This is only required so you can keep your `xadf` updated to the latest version by simply rerunning `xadf --minimal-install`.
+This is only required so you can keep your `xadf` updated to the latest version by simply running `xadf --minimal-install [--branch BRANCH]` again.

 ## Dependencies of xadf